libvips/libvips/README.md

 image file types.
 Use `--with-magickpackage=GraphicsMagick` to build against graphicsmagick instead.

+Imagemagick 6.9+ needs to have been built with `--with-modules`.
+Most packaged IMs are, I think, but if you are rolling your own, you'll need to pass this flag to configure.

 ### pangoft2

 If available, libvips adds support for text rendering.
 You need the